Your source for Mountain Biking in the Triangle

 6. Leave no trace (don't litter).

-This trail is open for night riding at any time.
+This trail is not open for night riding except for TORC organized group rides.

 Review Briar Chapel trail